The Social Game:

 Pass on Goodness

-Jute is one of the oldest natural textile materials in usage since the Indus Valley Civilization (2200 BCE) in the Indian subcontinent.
-In only 17th century, Jute made its way to Europe and subsequently to the Americas, with trade booming between the 18th and 19th centuries.
+Jute is one of the oldest natural textile materials since the Indus Valley Civilization (2200 BCE) in the Indian subcontinent.
+In only the 17th century, Jute made its way to Europe and subsequently to the Americas, with trade booming between the 18th and 19th centuries.
 However, in the 1970s, with Nylon and Polythene's popularity, its usage in the western world has declined substantially.
-At Meaning Quotient, we aim to bring back ancient technology for a sustainable future in our quest to revive nature-based initiatives.

 a) Natural: Jute is entirely natural, biodegradable, and can even be used as compost for the garden.